Q1. Locate the following States on a blank outline map of India:

-(b) Different feature: In Belgium in addition to Central and State government, there is a third kind of government that is community government.
+(b) Different features: In Belgium in addition to Central and State governments, there is a third kind of government that is community government.
 This is elected by people belonging to one language community - Dutch, French and German-speaking no matter where they live.
 This government deals with cultural, educational and language-related issues.
 In India, there is no such government.

 In India, there is a three-tier government.
 The third government is the local government i.e., Panchayats at village level and Municipalities at the town level.

 Q4.
 What is the main difference between a federal form of government and a unitary one?
 Explain with an example.

 (i) There are two or three sets of government i.e., national, state and local government.

 (ii) Powers are distributed among them.
 National government makes laws on subjects of national importance such as defence and foreign affairs.

 (iii) The state governments make laws on subjects of state importance such as police.